Honors College Requirements

 If you are interested in joining the Honors College, we invite you to apply.
 Your application will be reviewed holistically, based on both your academic achievements and your extracurricular involvements.

-The application deadline for students starting in the spring semester is Dec.
-1, and Aug.
-1 for students starting in the fall term.
+The application deadline for students starting in the fall term is Aug.
+1, and Dec.
+1 for students starting in the spring semester.

-All students must complete the general admissions application to Grand Canyon University prior to starting the Honors College admissions application.
+All students must complete the general admission application to Grand Canyon University prior to starting the Honors College admission application.
 Select students are eligible to waive the secondary honors admission application and may choose to enroll in the Honors College.

 Incoming Freshmen